nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 - Optionally, a single string can be specified in both the encoder and decoder.
 This string will be used in encoding/decoding to represent json null values.
 This string should not be used anywhere else in your data structures.
 A suitable value might be `"\0"`.

-When encoding a lua object, if a function is found, then it is invoked (with no arguments) and the (single) returned value is encoded in the place of the function.
+When encoding a Lua object, if a function is found, then it is invoked (with no arguments) and the (single) returned value is encoded in the place of the function.

 ## sjson.encoder()

-This creates an encoder object that can convert a LUA object into a JSON encoded string.
+This creates an encoder object that can convert a Lua object into a JSON encoded string.

 ####Syntax
 `sjson.encoder(table [, opts])`